logankilpatrick/wgschool/content/home.md

 week of June 29th | repeat Bash | repeat Bash | Canada Day | repeat HPC | repeat HPC |
 week of July 6th | repeat SciVis | repeat SciVis | repeat ML | repeat ML | repeat ML |

+Other confirmed:
+- 'Singularity' by Grigory Shamov

+Notes:
 - Eventbrite registration will open to participants from all WG institutions in late April - early May
   - participants will register for individual courses
 - Format: self-paced learning (mix of reading materials, pre-recorded videos, takeaway exercises) and Zoom sessions